httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing an Item {#ser-item}

-Given an item bare_item and parameters item_parameters as input, return an ASCII string suitable for use in a HTTP header value.
+Given an item as bare_item and parameters item_parameters as input, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be an empty string.
 2. Append the result of running Serializing a Bare Item {{ser-bare-item}} with bare_item to output.